 We emphasize positive reinforcement in class, using high fives, clapping/cheering, giving a hug/pat on the back, and offering praise to encourage good behavior and dance technique.
 If a student displays good behavior or work, we will often use them as an example for the class.
 We also use a three - strike system to inform each student of how well they are focusing in class.
 A "strike" could be handed out for any of the following behaviors: refusal to participate in activities, unkind behavior towards a fellow classmate or instructor, etc. If "strike 3" has been given, an instructor will ask the student to sit out and will speak with the parent after class.

-Future Placement:

-Students will move to a Level 6 - Primary 3 class when the instructor assesses that they have mastered all the curriculum and are responsible in knowing their dance routines or they take the Cecchetti Primary 2 examination.
+Future Placement: Students will move to a Level 6 class when the instructor assesses that they have mastered all the curriculum and are responsible in knowing their dance routines.